Manistee Area Public Schools Faculty & Staff

 E – Enrichment– Driving all students toward their full potential

-D – Diversity– Providing opportunities meeting the goals of every student
+D – Diversity– Providing opportunities to meet the goals of every student

 G – Goal-centered– Focusing on individualized ambitions and achievement

 E – Endurance– Equipping all learners with physical, emotional and academic skills for success

 |Andy Huber||HS/MS Principal/Interim Athletic Directorfirstname.lastname@example.org|